F1 (Student) Visa Stamping Documents

 - If you have taken a loan from a bank to cover your tution, please bring official documents,

 which verify the loan approval, not just the application.
-As Indian banks ordinarily give educational loans
+If the banks in your country ordinarily give educational loans

 of relatively modest amounts, the appicant must still demonstrate additional liquid assets.